-Symbol Description -30.0° Swing Left Limitation Value - this value is the currently specified swing angle limitation value for swinging left.
-110.2 ° Swing Right Limitation Value - this value is the currently specified swing angle limitation value for swinging right.
-68.4° Current Crane Position - this value shown on the screen is the current swing angle value.
-It is the same value shown in the RCL screen.
+Symbol Description Swing Left Limitation Value - this value is the currently specified swing angle limitation swinging left.
+Swing Right Limitation Value - this value is the currently specified swing angle limitation swinging right.

 Swing Limitation Procedure by Crane Position

 To define and enable the Swing Limitation using the crane position to indicate the swing left and right limitation, the following steps can be used: